 Schema-Driven Architecture¶

 ML Container Creator uses a schema-driven architecture where a single JSON file (config/parameter-schema-v2.json) is the source of truth for all 68 CLI parameters.
-Code generators read this schema and produce CLI registration, validation rules, and documentation widget data.
+Four code generators read this schema and produce CLI registration, validation rules, a parameter loading matrix, and documentation widget data.

 How It Works¶